Go to Reviews.org AU Edition

 Arlo Pro 2 integration

-If you’re big into IFTTT technology, we’re happy to tell you that the Arlo Pro 2 works with Amazon Alexa products, IFTTT, and Stringify.
+If you’re big into smart home technology, we’re happy to tell you that the Arlo Pro 2 works with Amazon Alexa, Google Assistant, IFTTT, and Apple HomeKit.
 Two use cases in particular stand out for us with this level of integration:

 How much does Arlo Pro 2 cost?

-The Arlo Pro 2 is not cheap.
-Because it requires a base station and functions as part of a larger camera system, you can’t just pick up a single Arlo Pro 2 to start with.
-Plan on spending a minimum of $500 for the two-camera starter kit, which includes the Arlo base station.
+The Arlo Pro 2 isn't one of the cheapest security cameras.
+Because it requires a base station and it functions as part of a larger camera system, you can’t just pick up a single Arlo Pro 2 cam to start with.
+Plan on spending more than $450 for a two-camera starter kit, which includes the Arlo hub.

-The good news is that if you’ve already invested in Arlo gear, Arlo Pro 2 will work with your existing base station.
+The good news is that if you're just looking for additional cameras then you can add them to your existing base station.
 In that case, you can buy a single Pro 2 camera for a little over $200.
 We always recommend checking the Amazon price, since it frequently offers deals lower than MSRP pricing.

 Do you need a base station for the Arlo?